JumpTask logo

 You should consider promotional content for your channel membership.
 Include shoutouts or teasers for exclusive benefits in your new videos, offer special discounts, and early access to new content.

-This strategy supplements the revenue you earn from YouTube ads and the YouTube Partner Program.
+This strategy supplements the revenue you earn from YouTube ads and this program.

 Super Chats and Super Stickers are monetization features that allow your fans to show support during your YouTube live streams and Premieres.